TECHNOLOGY FOCUS

 Much of the course will be of interest also to camera designers through its practical approach.

-The course will provide managers and research workers having related experience in industrial, governmental or academic institutions with a valuable update on the latest developments in this fast-moving imaging subject.
+The course will provide managers and research workers having related experience in industrial, governmental or academic institutions with a valuable update on the latest developments in this fast-moving imaging topics.

 More experienced engineers should instead choose our course No. 020 Advanced Course on Imaging Sensor Technology.